-This Planning Program SP 0019 (022) for the period June 16, 2018 to June 15, 2019 is submitted in compliance with the provisions of 23 CFR 420 and describes programs and operations for planning activities in the Kentucky Transportation Cabinet (KYTC).
+This Planning Program SP 0020 (016) for the period June 16, 2019 to June 15, 2020 is submitted in compliance with the provisions of 23 CFR 420 and describes programs and operations for planning activities in the Kentucky Transportation Cabinet (KYTC).
 These funds will be administered in accordance with the provisions of 49 CFR 18, 23 CFR 420, and 2 CFR 200.
 This program modifies and updates previous such programs and is specifically intended to reflect the needs of the Kentucky Transportation Cabinet.
 It is fully expected that products from this program will also have national applications.
 In general, these funds are used to assist the KYTC in meeting federal reporting and planning requirements.

 The Division of Planning is charged with the responsibility for recommending, advising, and assisting the chief administrators of the KYTC in the development of the overall goals, policies, project priorities, and procedures relating to the total transportation program of the Cabinet.
-Proposed activities for Fiscal Year 2019 are reported in detail by Chapter in this Work Program.
+Proposed activities for Fiscal Year 2020 are reported in detail by Chapter in this Work Program.

-We expect the majority of activities in this Work Program to be completed by June 15, 2019.
-However, occasionally there are programs, especially those that have to be contracted, that cannot be completed by June 15.
+It is expected that the majority of activities in this Work Program will be complete by June 15, 2020.
+However, there are programs, especially those that have to be contracted, that cannot be completed by June 15.
 Those items that are not complete by June 15 will be identified in the Annual Performance and Expenditure Report and will either be completed under a time extension or by carry over to the next year in following 49 CFR 18 and 23 CFR 420.
-For those items not complete by June 15, but will be completed in a relatively short time period, an extension of the work program will be requested from FHWA so that the remainder of the funding commitments can be expended.
+For those items not complete by June 15, an extension of the work program will be requested from FHWA.

 The fiscal portions of the Work Program are based on funding availability provided by the Cabinet's Office of Budget and Fiscal Management.
+Funding is summarized in Exhibits 2 and 3.